Six months after the University of La Verne’s Campus Center opened its doors, opinions remain mixed about whether it has lived up to its expectations.

 The creation of the Campus Center has consolidated many departments and student organizations.

-These organizations include the Office of Admissions, Learning Enhancement Center, Student Affairs, Campus Activities Board, Greek Life and Student Life, among others.
+These organizations include the Office of Admissions, Academic Success Center, Student Affairs, Campus Activities Board, Greek Life and Student Life, among others.

 Many students at the University of La Verne praise the Campus Center and all its innovations.